NISH1001/playx/README.md

   --name NAME [NAME ...], -n NAME [NAME ...]
                         Name of the song to download.
 Words separated by space --url URL, -u URL     Youtube song link.
+  --play-cache          Play all songs from the cache.
+  --lyrics, -l          Show lyircs of the song.
 ```

 ------------